Burano is an island located in Venice Lagoon,

 the houses in olive-green, lilac, blue, yellow and so

 on.
-The unique milieu of Burano attracted many
+The unique milieu of Burano island attracted many

 landscape-painters during the first years of the twentieth century.